pivotal/docs-tap/install.md

     tanzu package available list tap.tanzu.vmware.com --namespace tap-install
     ```

 1. Create a `tap-values.yml` file by using the applicable profile sample as a guide.

-These samples were designed to encompass the minimal amount of configuration required to successfully deploy the Tanzu Application Platform.
+These samples have the minimum configuration required to deploy Tanzu Application Platform.

-The sample values file contains the necessary defaults for both the meta-package ('parent' TAP package) and subordinate packages (individual 'child' packages).
+The sample values file contains the necessary defaults for both the meta-package
+('parent' Tanzu Application Platform package) and subordinate packages
+(individual 'child' packages).

-The values file you provide during installation will be used for further configuration during the life of your TAP installation.
+The values file you provide during installation is used for further configuration
+of Tanzu Application Platform.

-NOTE: It is important to save this file for future use.
+>**Important:** Keep this file for future use.

 #### Full Profile